funilrys/PyFunceble/docs/usage/from-a-terminal.rst

                                 Configured value: False
         -m, --multiprocess    Switch the value of the usage of multiple process.
                                 Configured value: False
+        --multiprocess-merging-mode MULTIPROCESS_MERGING_MODE
+                                Sets the multiprocess merging mode.
+You can choose between the following `live|ends`.
+Configured
+                                value: 'ends'
         -n, --no-files        Switch the value of the production of output files.
                                 Configured value: False
         -nl, --no-logs        Switch the value of the production of logs files in